Pete9xi/Block-Beats/docs/gettingstarted.md

 - Adding Your Audio Files:
 Place your custom audio files in the resource pack.
 Detailed steps can be found in the Audio Documentation section.

+!> We now have a fully [automated tool](https://pete9xi.github.io/Block-Beats/#/rpEditor/editor.md) simply upload your audio files and download the created pack

 - Applying the Pack:
 Ensure the resource pack is applied to your world, realm, or server before you start.
 This is a critical step for the mod to access your audio files.